-Disabled women themselves know best how to improve facilities, medical equipment and patient-provider relations.
+Women with disabilities themselves know best how to improve mammography centers, medical equipment and patient-doctor relations.

 Let your voice be heard by the larger community.
-If access to health care for the disabled isn't as good as it could be in your area, let your local medical centers, health insurance providers and elected officials know.
+If access to health care for people with disabilities isn't as good as it could be in your area, let your local medical centers, health insurance companies and elected officials know.

-Susan G. Komen and the American Association on Health and Disability (AAHD) recently worked together to address and remove barriers to screening and treatment for women with disabilities.
+Susan G. Komen® and the American Association on Health and Disability (AAHD) worked together to address and remove barriers to screening and treatment for women with disabilities.

-If you are 40 years or older (and not at higher risk of breast cancer) and your provider does not bring up mammography, ask him/her to talk with you about screening and when and how often you should get a mammogram.
+If you are 40 years or older (and not at higher than average risk of breast cancer), talk with your health care provider about breast cancer screening.
+Discuss when and how often you should get a mammogram.